 24. Protection over Style

-You don’t need a full race suit to start with, but decisions will always come up when you need to choose and choose protection.
+You don’t need a full race suit to start with, but decisions will always come up when you need to choose and choose motorcycle safety over what you actually look like.

-Sturdy Boots, a good jacket, riding pants, gloves, and a full-face helmet are all musts for a new rider.
+Sturdy motorcycle boots, a good jacket, riding pants, gloves, and a full-face helmet are all musts for a new rider who cares about motorcycle safety.

 25. Get as Insurance Coverage

 This one is huge.
-Don’t skip out on having the proper insurance coverage.
+Don’t skip out on having the proper insurance.

 A new rider needs to insure their motorcycle.
 If your motorcycle is totaled and you haven’t spent extra to protect it, well… It’s gone and there’s nothing anybody can do to replace it!